Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_python/getting_started_with_python.md

 * [Use Pandas Dataframes](https://docs.snowflake.com/en/user-guide/python-connector-pandas.html)
 * [Snowflake SQLAlchemy Toolkit](https://docs.snowflake.com/en/user-guide/sqlalchemy.html)

 This is just the surface of what you can do with Snowflake.
-For all your specific concerns, be sure to check out the [full documentation](https://docs.snowflake.com/en/).
+To learn more, see the [Snowflake documentation](https://docs.snowflake.com/en/).